deislabs/osiris/README.md

     metadata:
       labels:
         app: nginx
+      annotations:
+        osiris.deislabs.io/enabled: "true"
     # ...
   # ...
 ```

+Note that the template for the pod _also_ uses an annotation to enable Osiris--
+in this case, it enables the metrics-collecting proxy sidecar container on all
+of the deployment's pods.

 In Kubernetes, there is no direct relationship between deployments and services.
 Deployments manage pods and services may select pods managed by one or more